MARIADB(1) MariaDB Database System MARIADB(1)

 this:

-the command line or in the [mysql], [client], [client-server] or
+the command line or in the [mariadb], [client], [client-server] or

-[client-mariadb] option file groups. mysql also supports the
+[client-mariadb] option file groups. mariadb also supports the

 options for processing option files.